bitmakerlabs/python-dev-setup-guide-mac/README.md

 # Mac Setup for Rails Development: Doing it Right

 This is an opinionated guide to getting a Rails dev environment setup quickly on a Mac.
 This is written assuming you have Lion (10.7+) or later as your operating system.

 If you have the choice, always choose a Mac for your dev environment.
 It's just easier.
-Linux is okay too.
+Linux works as well, but the instructions are quite different from what's described in this guide.

-I'm writing this guide to help new-ish developers setup a clean system.
+We've written this guide to help new-ish developers setup a clean system.
 If you already have some of this software installed, you'll have to adjust accordingly.
-If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are my preferred tools.
+If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are our preferred tools.

 This guide assumes that you're using bash shell, which is the default shell for the OS X Terminal.app.
-I also assume that you use .bash_profile to setup PATH and other environment variables.
+We also assume that you use `.bash_profile` to setup `PATH` and other environment variables.
 If you use a different bash config file, be sure to substitute it where appropriate below.

 ## Preflight

-Download and install (make sure to drag the app into to the Applications folder before running it) [Sublime Text](http://www.sublimetext.com/).
+Download and install (make sure to drag the app into to the Applications folder before running it) [Sublime Text](http://www.sublimetext.com/3/).
 This is the text editor of choice for discerning, good-looking individuals.

-## XCode and Developer Tools
+## XCode and Command Line Tools

 Install the latest [XCode](https://developer.apple.com/xcode/).
-(Currently Version 6).
+(Currently Version 7).
 This may launch through the App Store and you can install from there.

-**Make sure to also install command line tools, which is an option during the install process**.
+**Make sure to also install Command Line Tools, which is an option during the install process**.

 If you've missed it, you can download them from the Apple Developer Downloads [https://developer.apple.com/downloads](https://developer.apple.com/downloads).
 Be sure to find the latest version that matches your version of XCode.